BunmiFash/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. This script displays number of lines that contains a particular word
 16. This script displays lines containing a word and the next 3 lines after them
 17. This script displays all the lines in a file that do not contain a particular word
+18. This script displays all lines of a file starting with a letter